2019 Ukrainian Cup final

-The 2019 Ukrainian Cup Final was a football match that was played on 15 May 2019 in Zaporizhzhia between Shakhtar Donetsk and Inhulets Petrove.
+The 2019 Ukrainian Cup final was a football match that was played on 15 May 2019 in Zaporizhzhia between Shakhtar Donetsk and Inhulets Petrove.
 The match was the 28th Ukrainian Cup Final since the fall of the Soviet Union.
 It was the first time the cup final was held in Zaporizhzhia.

 Slavutych Arena, where the match was played, had previously hosted the 2010 Ukrainian Super Cup.
-It was the first final of the Ukrainian Cup competition that featuring a team from a second-tier division.
+It was the first final of the Ukrainian Cup to feature a team from a second-tier division.

 If Inhulets won the cup, they would have qualified for the group stage of the 2019–20 UEFA Europa League, because Shakhtar had already qualified for the 2019–20 UEFA Champions League.

 Road to the final

 Note: In all results below, the score of the finalist is given first (H: home; A: away).